Tonio9802984/space-invaders/readme/readme.md

 # Feature slide

-**spaceship movement** is achieved by modifying the CSS properties of its element using the element.style property.
+**spaceship movement** achieved by modifying the CSS properties --> element.style property.

-The element is a reference to the spaceship element in the HTML DOM, created in the createSpaceship() method of the Spaceship class.

-The element.style property provides access to the inline CSS styles of the element, allowing you to modify them using JavaScript.
+- The element.style property provides access to the inline CSS styles of the element, allowing you to modify them

-The spaceship is moved using the move() method of the Spaceship class.
-This method is called repeatedly in the game loop, causing the spaceship to move continuously.
+- The spaceship is moved using the move() method of the Spaceship class.
+- This method is called repeatedly in the game loop, causing the spaceship to move continuously.

-Inside the move() method, the new position of the spaceship is calculated based on its current position and the arrow key input from the user.
-The x and y properties of the spaceship object are updated accordingly.
+- Inside the move() method, the new position of the spaceship is calculated based on its current position and the arrow key input from the user.
+- The x and y properties of the spaceship object are updated accordingly.

-Finally, the setPosition() method is called to set the new position of the spaceship element using the element.style property.
-This method sets CSS properties of the element to the new x and y coordinates, respectively, effectively moving the spaceship on the screen.
+- Finally, the setPosition() method is called to set the new position of the spaceship element using the element.style property.
+- This method sets CSS properties of the element to the new x and y coordinates, respectively, effectively moving the spaceship on the screen.

 # Future Improvements